suffolklibraries/lgc/content/collections/events/mtm-coffee-morning.md

     content:
       -
         type: text
-        text: 'Come to our More than Mum coffee morning to meet other mums and find out about events and support in Ipswich for mums like you.
-The coffee is free and so is the fun!'
+        text: 'Come to our More than Mum coffee morning to meet other mums and find out about events and support in Ipswich for mums like you!'
   -
     type: heading
     attrs: